PranshuRaj1/kandid/README.md

-# Next.js + Better-Auth + Drizzle: Authentication Boilerplate
+# Kandid

-This project also serves as a full-stack replication of the Leads and Campaigns sections of the [Linkbird.ai](http://Linkbird.ai) platform, built for the Kandid Full Stack Developer internship assignment.
+This project serves as a full-stack replication of the Leads and Campaigns sections of the [Linkbird.ai](http://Linkbird.ai) platform, built for the Kandid Full Stack Developer internship assignment.

 ## 🚀 Features Implemented